oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 | ::xetSysmanSwitchPortGetThroughput()  | Get the throughput counters of a port on the switch. |
 | ::xetSysmanSwitchPortGetStats()       | Gets telemetry counters of a port on the switch - number of replays. |

 For devices with sub-devices, the switch is usually located in the sub-device.
-Given a device handle, ::xet_sysman_properties_t.numSwitches will include the switches on each sub-device.
+Given a device handle, ::xetSysmanSwitchGetCount() will include the switches on each sub-device.
 In this case, ::xet_switch_properties_t.onSubdevice will be set to true and
 ::xet_switch_properties_t.subdeviceUuid will give the device UUID of the sub-device where that switch is located.
 Give a sub-device handle,
-::xet_sysman_properties_t.numSwitches will only give the number of switches in the sub-device.
+::xetSysmanSwitchGetCount() will only give the number of switches in the sub-device.

 The example below shows how to get the state of all switches in the device and sub-devices: